steinbrecher/ttd/README.md

 	% ttd-delay -i chan1.ttd -o chan1-del.ttd -T 512

 would produce a file with all records shifted forwards in time by 512ps.
-Unfortunately, only positive time delays are supported right now, as the file format doesn't support negative times.
-A future version will allow for negative shifts that maintain the postivity of all records, but that hasn't been done yet.

 I've found the best way to figure out which offsets to apply is to run a g2 between the channels (assuming you have correlated inputs) and detect the difference that way.